Aliases for EDN3 Gene

 GeneCards Summary for EDN3 Gene

 EDN3 (Endothelin 3) is a Protein Coding gene.
-Diseases associated with EDN3 include waardenburg syndrome, type 4b and hirschsprung disease 4.
-Among its related pathways are Peptide ligand-binding receptors and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include receptor binding and hormone activity.
+Diseases associated with EDN3 include Waardenburg Syndrome, Type 4B and Hirschsprung Disease 4.
+Among its related pathways are Signaling by GPCR and Oxytocin signaling pathway.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and hormone activity.
 An important paralog of this gene is EDN2.

 UniProtKB/Swiss-Prot Summary for EDN3 Gene